ashutoshmjain/gita/src/mathuraChap15.md

 Oh sure - more the merrier.
 I am sure you two will do the justice to "unintended consequence"

-No one saw that a new idea cropped up in his mind - what if both of them were to be jailed there for ever - in that new verse.
-With both there keys inactive for 30 days , he could ask for a transfer of keys to his sons - both of whom key developers of this project - the most ardent Wizards on whom he was forced to invest.
+No one saw that a new idea cropped up in his mind - what if both of them were to be jailed there for ever - in `Bonaventure`.
+With both there keys inactive for twenty four hours , he could ask for a transfer of keys.

 # `Bhagya`